Quantum noise: Linear amplification

+Types of Quantum Noise

-Shot noise and instrumentation
+Shot noise

 In precision optics with highly stabilized lasers and efficient detectors, quantum noise refers to the fluctuations of signal.

 The random error of interferometric measurements of position, due to the discrete character of photons measurement, is another quantum noise.
 The uncertainty of position of a probe in probe microscopy may also attributable to quantum noise; but not the dominant mechanism governing resolution.

 In an electric circuit, the random fluctuations of a signal due to the discrete character of electrons can be called quantum noise.

 An experiment by S. Saraf, et .al.

 demonstrated shot noise limited measurements as a demonstration of quantum noise measurements.
 Generally speaking, they amplified a Nd:YAG free space laser with minimal noise addition as it transitioned from linear to nonlinear amplification.
 The experiment required Fabry-Perot for filtering laser mode noises and selecting frequencies, two separate but identical probe and saturating beams to ensure uncorrelated beams, a zigzag slab gain medium, and a balanced detector for measuring quantum noise or shot-noise limited noise.